package @eventicle/eventiclejs

 Block for an asynchronous, event based, workflow to occur.

 Reads streams and allows short lived observers to be notified if a particular AggregateRoot instance has been modified.
-This is picked out based on the domainId
+This is picked out based on the domainId of the event.

 This allows a synchronous API to block and wait for asynchronous changes to finish occurring before continuing processing

-AggregateRoot, you can wait for a Saga (or other operational component) to approve a user account, by blocking until the given User
+For example, given a User AggregateRoot, you can wait for a Saga (or other operational component) to approve a user account, by blocking until the given User has raised the user.approved event.

 export class UserAggregate extends AggregateRoot {